zchandikaz/log-analyzer/examples/analyze-access-logs.md

 |lgx table timestamp method path status bytes
 ```

-## Create custom fields
+## Create Custom Fields

-I need to group by request.
-I mean method + path here.
-I need to create a one field with name request.
-We can use eval command for that.
+To analyze requests effectively, it's useful to combine the HTTP method and path into a single field.
+You can create a custom field called "request" using the `eval` command:

 ```shell
 cat sample_access.log \